Accommodation in Rotterdam

 How to buy property in Rotterdam?

 You won't need to be a resident to buy property in the Netherlands, so if you wish to buy an apartment or home right when you arrive, you can.
-However, to get a mortgage, you'll need a permanent contract at Dutch company, which proves you can pay off your large loan.
+However, to get a mortgage in the Netherlands, it helps immensely to have a permanent contract at a Dutch company, which proves you can pay off your large loan.
 If you're an entrepreneur or freelancer, then you'll need to produce at least three years' worth of work history and client contracts in your time in the Netherlands.
 The more years you can show, the better.
 Also, if you're a non-EU citizen, it can be more difficult to obtain a mortgage and buy property, so be prepared for some obstacles.

 If you're set to buy property, then you'll need a notary and a sales contract (koopakte).
 The notary can then take care of the deed documents (leveringsakte) and mortgage (hypotheekakte) if needed.

-While the housing market is slightly cooling in other cities in the Randstad, Rotterdam's had a higher than average growth in year-on-year prices in the first quarter of 2022.
-But don't let that discourage you, though, as the average asking price is around €400,000, which is still significantly cheaper than properties in Amsterdam.
-Also, there are fewer bids on properties due to rising interest rates and the war on Ukraine.
+While the housing market in Rotterdam is slightly cooling in other cities in the Randstad, it had a higher than average growth in year-on-year prices in the first quarter of 2022.
+But don't let that discourage you, though, as the average asking price is under €400,000, which is still significantly cheaper than properties in Amsterdam.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.